 Ultra-Fine Steeling with the with the Dickoron Sapphire Cut

-As a rule of thumb, a steel should be about as long as your longest knife.
-The 14" length of this steel will handle any knife in your collection.
+As a rule of thumb, a steel should be at least as long as your longest knife.
+You can always sharpen a shorter knife on a longer steel, but it is hard to do a long knife on a short steel.
+At 14" in length, this steel will handle any knife in your collection.

 Made To Be Used

-Of course all F. Dick steels are designed to look good, but they are also intended to be practical tools for use by demanding chefs.
-The Dickoron is no exception.
+Of course all F. Dick steels are designed to look good, and the Dickoron certainly does look good, but they are also intended to be practical tools for demanding chefs.
+The Dickoron is meant to be used.
 It features a large, comfortable handle.
 A metal guard looks sharp and keeps hands protected, and a sturdy metal ring in the handle provides a convenient means of storage.

 Highest Quality Sharpening Steels Since 1873